-That package comes in five new colors, and the larger screen means everything is slightly more visible than on the Watch 6 or SE.
-It also has the always-on display that means you don’t need to raise your wrist to see the time (something the Watch SE doesn't offer) and the glass covering the attractive OLED display is slightly curved – although we couldn't really see much benefit to this.
+Available in five colors, and with that larger screen, everything is slightly more visible than on the previous Watch 6 or SE.
+It also retains the 6's always-on display functionality, meaning you don’t need to raise your wrist to see the time (something that neither the Watch SE or Watch SE 2 offers).

-We had hoped for more of a design upgrade with the Watch 7 – flat edges to match the new iPhone design, an even bigger screen... something that would clearly justify upgrading to the latest version of the Apple Watch.
+We had hoped for more of a design upgrade between Watch 6 and 7 – flat edges to match the current iPhone design language, perhaps an even bigger screen – something that would clearly justify upgrading, but the changes Apple made with this generation were more subtle.

-The larger screen does allow for more features – for instance, you can see more of your messages or have a larger surface area for bigger buttons to tap.
-Apple also thinks this extra display space means it’s time to add a keyboard to the Watch – and we have to say we found it pretty easy to peck out messages on the Watch 7 (although dictation was just as good, and less fiddly).
+With that larger screen, Apple also decided it was time to add a keyboard to the Apple Watch, and we have to say, we found it pretty easy to peck out messages on the 7 (although dictation was just as good, and less fiddly).

-When it comes to the fitness prowess of the Watch 7, you're getting an enhanced cycling mode – this watch can now detect when you're cycling, and that worked fine for us, although it didn't notice when we'd stopped and forgotten to end the workout.
+When it comes to the fitness prowess of the Watch 7, you're getting an enhanced cycling mode – the watch can detect when you're cycling, and that worked fine for us, although it didn't notice when we'd stopped and forgotten to end the workout.

-Overall we found the new Apple Watch to be a decent fitness companion – and you get three months of free Fitness+, which means you've basically got a workout in your pocket any time of the day or night.
+Overall, we found the Apple Watch 7 to be a decent fitness companion, especially when paired with Fitness+; which means you've basically got a workout in your pocket at any time, day or night.

-The Watch 7 does the basics of running, cycling and swim tracking well (among other workouts), and there are some nice extras like the meditation app, which we often enjoyed using, and Apple's ring system, which lets you know how active you're being during the day, is useful and fun to view.
+The Watch 7 does the basics of running, cycling and swim tracking well (among other workouts), and there are some nice extras, like the meditation app, which we often enjoyed using, plus Apple's ring system – which lets you know how active you're being during the day – is useful and fun to view.

 The electrocardiogram and blood oxygen monitoring won't be of much use to a lot of people; we'll dig into that more below, but these headline features aren't going to be a key reason to buy for many.